Today's topic, one that I am asked pretty frequently, is how much money can one make trading stocks?

 After all, this is why we're getting into it, right?

-You want to know how much profit you're able to make, how much investment you're able to do in order to sustain a good income.
+You want to know how much profit you're able to make, whether or not you can learn these skills to finally achieve your dreams and financials goals, and how much time and effort you need to be able to put in to make sure you're able to do in order to sustain a good income.

 The first thing to determine is what your goals are with stock trading.